 The rise of premium whiskey brands and unique speakeasies are giving Taipei’s cocktail scene a sizzling boost.

 As more expats flock the streets of Taipei, there’s been a huge transformation in the city’s cocktail scene in recent years.
-Focus on districts like Xinyi and Da’an, you’ll find yourself entering mysterious doors that lead to high quality mixology, along with easygoing and friendly people ready to mingle.
+Focus on districts like Xinyi and Da’an, where you’ll find yourself entering mysterious doors that lead to high quality mixology, along with easygoing and friendly people ready to mingle.
 For whiskey fans, try to ask for Kavalan or Omar brands from the menu.
-If fruitier tastes are up your alley, then opt for cocktails featuring local produce including: dragon fruit, guava, or waxed apples.
-From rooftop bars, microbreweries to cocktail lounges, Taipei has risen to be a fun place for your social life while expanding your taste buds.
+If fruitier tastes are up your alley, then opt for cocktails featuring local produce including dragon fruit, guava, or waxed apples.
+From rooftop bars and microbreweries to cocktail lounges, Taipei has risen to be a fun place for your social life while expanding your taste buds.

 Frank – best rooftop bar